 A transformed political culture at Fylde in 2020 will have effective decisions made through efficient committee arrangements; a clear demarcation of responsibilities between members and paid employees; open and transparent communication between elected representatives; an ambitious shared vision for the borough with regional and sub regional objectives; and the opportunity for meaningful engagement for every member of the council.

 To deliver this transformation we will:

-- Use digital technology to inform and consult people. - Involve and collaborate with people using technology. - Employ digital technology as a means of decision-making. - Make better use of data to improve decision making.
+- Use digital technology to inform and consult people. - Involve and collaborate with people using technology. - Make better use of data to improve decision making